-The San Diego Foundation offers scholarships.
-Visit their web site to find information about how to apply for over 60 different scholarships using one application, search a database of scholarships offered by local and national organizations, and access their Scholarship Seekers’ Toolkit.
+The San Diego Foundation offers more than 60 different scholarships through just one application, a database of scholarships offered by local and national organizations, and a Scholarship Seekers’ Toolkit.

-Public Service Loan Forgiveness Program- The College Cost Reduction and Access Act of 2007 established a new public service loan forgiveness program.
+The College Cost Reduction and Access Act of 2007 established a Public Service Loan Forgiveness Program.
 This program discharges any remaining debt after 10 years of full-time employment in public service.
 The borrower must have made 120 payments as part of the Direct Loan program in order to obtain this benefit.
-Only payments made on or after October 1, 2007 count toward the required 120 monthly payments.
-(Borrowers may consolidate into Direct Lending in order to qualify for this loan forgiveness program starting July 1, 2008.)

-American Indian Scholarship - This scholarship is funded through the Daughters of the American Revolution National Society.
-It is open to Native American graduate students.
+American Indian Scholarship, funded through the Daughters of the American Revolution National Society, is open to Native American graduate students.
 The minimum GPA requirement is 2.75 and the student must be able to demonstrate financial need and have proof of their American Indian heritage.
 The minimum award amount is $500.
-For more details please go to the website http://www.dar.org/natsociety/edout_scholar.cfm#amInd.

-Congressional Hispanic Caucus Institute (CHCI) Scholarship Awards- This premier scholarship opportunity is afforded to Latino students who have a history of performing public service-oriented activities in their communities and who plan to continue contributing in the future.
+The Congressional Hispanic Caucus Institute (CHCI) Scholarship Awards is afforded to Latino students who have a history of performing public service-oriented activities in their communities and who plan to continue contributing in the future.
 There is no GPA or major requirement.
 Students with excellent leadership potential are encouraged to apply.
-Deadline for 2011-2012: April 16, 2011.
-Application

-Ford Foundation Fellowships for Minorities- Through its Fellowship Program, the Ford Foundation seeks to increase the diversity of the nation's college and university faculties.
+Through its Fellowship Program for Minorities, the Ford Foundation seeks to increase the diversity of the nation's college and university faculties.
 Administered by the National Research Council (NRC) since 1979, these programs provide fellowship support at the predoctoral, dissertation and postdoctoral levels.
 Eligibility is limited to U.S. citizens who can demonstrate superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.
-More information can be found on the Ford Foundation Fellowship Program web page.

-Hispanic Scholarship Fund (HSF) - This scholarship is available to full-time graduate students at an accredited university.
+The Hispanic Scholarship Fund (HSF) is available to full-time graduate students at an accredited university.
 Applicants must have completed at least 15 undergraduate credits with a minimum 2.7 GPA.
-The application period is from August 1st to October 15th .
-The amount awarded varies.
-For more information, please visit the websitehttp://www.hsf.net/innercontent.aspx?id=424#grads.
+The application period is from August 1st to October 15th.

 Female Student Scholarships

-American Association of University Women (AAUW) Educational Foundation - American Fellowships support women doctoral candidates completing dissertations or scholars seeking funds for postdoctoral research leave from accredited institutions.
-Applicants must be U.S. citizens or permanent residents.
-Candidates are evaluated on the basis of scholarly excellence, teaching experience, and active commitment to helping women and girls through service in their communities, professions, or fields of research.
+American Association of University Women (AAUW) Educational Foundation offers felowships to support women doctoral candidates completing dissertations or scholars seeking funds for postdoctoral research leave from accredited institutions.
+Candidates are evaluated on the basis of scholarly excellence, teaching experience and active commitment to helping women and girls through service in their communities, professions or fields of research.